 The Honda CB500X: A Great All-Around Commuter and Adventure Bike

 How does one find the perfect bike for commuting and fun?

 I have owned 39 different motorcycles, and this one would rank in the top 10.
 I absolutely love this motorcycle.

 I had been driving a Honda CRF250L, which is a single-cylinder 250-cc bike made for trail riding but with street-legal lights and turn signals.
 It's a fun bike, especially if you like combining a gravel road with a little off-roading.
 But if you have to ride very far on the highway to find the trail, you will find that after fifteen to twenty miles at highway speeds, the CRF 250L doesn't feel like it's in its element.
 The combination of a more off-road tire with a single-cylinder transmits vibrations to the rider.

 When I sat on the CB500X for the first time, it felt heavier but very comfortable.
 The adventure-bike feel was obvious, going from the CRF250L which is more dirt-oriented.
 When you sit upright on the CB500X, the handlebars just feel positioned right for most riders, with all the switchgear just like you would expect from a Honda . . . quality!

-I turned the ignition on and noted the LCD screen power up, ABS test good, Neutral and the LED headlight shining bright white in my path.
+I turned the ignition on and noted the LCD screen power-up, ABS test good, Neutral and the LED headlight shining bright white in my path.
 I hit the starter button and was in LUV!
-The twin cylinder idled smoothly, the rpm indicator is a bar graph redlined at 8,500 rpm.
-I shut the bike off and started to identify with the bike and the purpose.
+The twin-cylinder idled smoothly, the rpm indicator is a bar graph redlined at 8,500 rpm.
+I shut the bike off and started to identify with the bike and its purpose.
 Economical fun riding!